mattorb/Ale/.ale/doc/README.md

-Requirments:  OS X
+Requirments:  OS X 10.6, git

 #Ale
 ## Philosophy
-Use only what you need, no magic, no global installs (no sudos!), bad-ass testing, best of breed tools.
+Use only what you need, prefer dry brevity over magic, no global installs (no sudos!), bad-ass testing, best of breed tools.
 Most of all, lightning fast gae python development.

 ## Show me
 1. Step 1